 What is chai Masala?

-A secret behind this magical masala chai is the chai masala powder infused with aromatic spices that either freshen up your whole tiring day or bring pleasure and comfort in the morning.
+A secret behind this magical masala chai is the chai masala powder infused with aromatic spices that either freshen up your tiring day or bring pleasure and comfort in the morning.

 A pinch of this chai masala powder lifts a simple cup of tea the great one that refreshes you instantly!
+Make your own spice blend as it does not take much time.
+Start with these easy spice blend recipes of raita masala, and Kerala Sambar masala powder on my blog.

 Chai masala spices

-The typical recipe for chai masala powder requires lots of whole spices like cardamom, cinnamon, fennel, star anise, ginger, black peppercorn etc.
+The typical recipe for chai masala powder requires lots of whole spices like cardamom, cinnamon, fennel, star anise, ginger, black peppercorn, etc.

 All these spices are too warm and spicy to have in all seasons.
 Therefore, I have used only four main ingredients in tea masala that will surely be loved by almost everybody in every season.
 These are as follows: